hiibolt/KnowledgeBase/pages/Analysis.md

 ## What is the title of the course?
+MATH360 - PRIM Model Building in Appl Math
+- # Syllabus Analysis
+  id:: 65b94823-b6c5-47e9-85d7-372c442ee9a2
-- ## What are the main objectives of this course? id:: 65b94823-b6c5-47e9-85d7-372c442ee9a2
+	- ## Purpose and goals of the course
+	  To understand an